Temurkhuja Abdukholiqov

-Temurkhuja "Tima" Abdukholiqov (born 25 September 1991) is an Uzbek professional footballer who plays as a forward for Bunyodkor and the Uzbekistan national team.
+Temurkhuja "Tima" Abdukholiqov (born 25 September 1991) is an Uzbek professional footballer who plays as a forward for Lokomotiv Tashkent and the Uzbekistan national team.

 Career

 Pakhtakor Tashkent

 Abdukholiqov made his debut for FC Pakhtakor Tashkent in the Uzbek League on 5 March 2011 against Qizilqum Zarafshon in which he started and scored a goal before coming off in the 88th minute as Pakhtakor were winning 2–0.
 He then scored his second goal for Pakhtakor on 16 March 2011 during the AFC Champions League against Sadd Sports Club.

 Hajduk Split

 On 10 February 2014 he signed for Hajduk Split after a 1-week trial with the club.
 He became the first Uzbek player to play in Croatia.
 He was released in December 2014 after just 10 appearances for the club and just 3 minutes played in the first half of the 14/15 season.